IvanShamoon/Portfolio/README.md

 * Text processing
 * Machine learning classifiers

 # [How different are "Safe" to "Unsafe" countries?](https://github.com/IvanShamoon/Portfolio/blob/main/Country-stats-PowerBI/Dashboard.pdf)
 This project demonstrates my dashboard design development against my previous work on here.
 It showcases a host of information from a variety of countries around the world based on certain features.
 These features are deemed by myself as dangerous/unsafe.
-This data is then clustered with k-means clustering for segementation, and from there can be used for interesting insights.
-Page one provides geographic visuals for these segements along with the leading indicator metrics, page two provides two time-series graphs with more statistics, and page three provides a interactive option to compare country against country.
+This data is then clustered with k-means clustering for segmentation, and from there can be used for interesting insights.
+Page one provides geographic visuals for these segments along with the leading indicator metrics, page two provides two time-series graphs with more statistics, and page three provides an interactive option to compare country against country.

 ## Project Objective

-Explore visualisations methods in Power BI for the information.
-Provide a non-bias presentation on what makes up a safe or unsafe location, and what characteriscs differentiate these segments.
-The data is extracted from a varity of sources to minimize bias.
+Explore visualizations methods in Power BI for the information.
+Provide a non-bias presentation on what makes up a safe or unsafe location, and what characteristics differentiate these segments.
+The data is extracted from a variety of sources to minimize bias.

 ## Methods Used
 * Web Scraping (Selenium/Beautiful Soup)
 * Power BI
 * K-Means Clustering

 # [Reddit Subreddits New Posts and Load Onto Google BigQuery](https://github.com/IvanShamoon/Portfolio/blob/main/Reddit_scrape/reddit_get.py)
 This is a personal project practicing the ETL process.
-The data is scarped off Reddit from the subreddits's new post off: AskReddit, TooAfraidTooAsk, and explainlikeimfive.
+The data is scraped off Reddit from the subreddits's new post off: AskReddit, TooAfraidTooAsk, and explainlikeimfive.
 This data is cleaned and transformed, and loaded onto BigQuery.
-The script was ran once an hour through task scheduler getting a range of posts from sepcific dates.
+The script was run once an hour through a task scheduler getting a range of posts from specific dates.

 ## Project Objective